-In October 2008 we bought a degraded block of land 16 kms north of Wickepin in the West Australian Wheat Belt approx 200 km east south east of Perth.
+In October 2008 we bought a degraded block of land north of Wickepin in the West Australian Wheat Belt approx 200 km east south east of Perth.
 For the past one hundred years the land had mainly been used for running sheep with a small section used for cropping.

 At 440 metres, Sacha Boodja sits on top of one of the highest hills in the district and affords magnificent views of the surrounding countryside.
 Approximately half the land is Granite outcrop studded with old trees, mainly York Gum, with some old Jam Wattle and She-oaks.